matthewblackbu/matthewblackbu/README.md

 ### Here's some facts about me

 - 🔭 I love working on Data Science and predictive models
-- 🌱 I’m currently learning everything
+- 🌱 I’m currently in college full time and working full time
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2025 Goals: Compete in more Kaggle competitions
 - ⚡ Fun fact: I love to run cross country and Learn languages in my free time